mhedengren/todo-list/README.txt

 Simple Todo-list created with JavaScript.
-Comes with some predefines ToDo's.
+Comes with some predefined ToDo's.
 Saves to LocalStorage.
 link https://mhedengren.github.io/todo-list